mihsamusev/pylidarlib/README.md

 ## Getting started

 ### Quick demo - PCAP to KITTI format
 Convert your `.pcap` file collected with Velodyne HDL32e to KITTI compatiable format.
-Useful for using your date with one of the KITTI benchmark algorithms for 3D object detection /segmentation.
+Useful for using your own data with one of the KITTI benchmark algorithms for 3D object detection /segmentation.

 ```python
 import dpkt